-Paint protection film (sometimes called Clear Bra) is essentially a thick clear sticker-like thermoplastic urethane applied onto rock chip-prone areas of your vehicle or your entire painted exterior surface.
+Paint protection film (frequently also called Clear Bra) is essentially a thick clear film sticker-like thermoplastic urethane applied onto rock chip-prone painted surfaces of your vehicle or your entire exterior.

 Its purpose is, as its name implies, to protect your paint.
-It is incredibly durable and is capable of repelling small rocks to prevent stone chips and other sources of scratches.
+It is incredibly durable and is capable of repelling small rocks to prevent paint damage such as stone chips and other sources of scratches.

 While these are the basic features and descriptions of paint protection film (PPF), there’s a lot more to know before you decide if PPF is the right paint protection solution for your car or truck.